Current Initiatives Under Way at Legal Aid Justice Center

 Educate Every Child

 The Educate Every Child Campaign promotes school discipline practices and policies that keep Virginia children in school and decrease the likelihood that they will dropout and enter the justice system.
+The campaign has produced a series of reports documenting Virginia’s school suspension crisis, and in 2018, the campaign won major school discipline reform legislation in Virginia’s General Assembly.
 The campaign is supported by the Educate Every Child Coalition, a group of interested stakeholders, including parents, teachers, counselors and advocates who support constructive alternatives to suspension and expulsion.

 Unaccompanied Minor Refugees